Horn family

+History

 Its first known member, Olof Mattsson, is documented between 1381 and 1415, having a seat in Halikko parish.
 His seal featured the figure of a drinking horn.
 Like other Swedish noble families of medieval origin, the family name was not used as a surname before the 16th century.

 Several descendants of Olof Mattsson have been ennobled under extended versions of the family name.
 Today, only one of these branches still exists, as recognized by the Swedish House of Nobility.

 After the Finnish war, the Horn family remained in Sweden, and was not introduced in the new Finnish House of Nobility.

 Branches

 Horn af Åminne

 After Klas Horn, raised to baron (sw. friherre) under the name Horn af Åminne in 1561.
 In 1772 brothers Fredric and Gustaf Adolf Horn af Åminne were raised to counts under the same name.
 The name derives from the manor Åminne in Halikko, which was in the possession of the family from the 14th century to 1782.

 Members of the Horn af Åminne branch include: